Admissions Requirements

 Every applicant whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score.
 A score is considered too old, and will not be accepted, if it is more than two years old from the start of your enrollment term.
 Country of citizenship does not exempt applicants from this requirement.
 Language of instruction at the college or university level, and how recent it has been, are the determining factors in meeting this requirement.

 Applicants are exempt if: English is the exclusive language of instruction at the undergraduate level; or they have earned a degree from a regionally accredited U.S. college or university not more than five years prior to the anticipated semester of enrollment; or they have completed at least two full-time semesters of graded course work, exclusive of ESL courses, in a U.S. college or university, or at an institution outside the U.S. where English is the exclusive language of instruction, not more than five years prior to the anticipated semester of enrollment.
+The Program Director has the discretion to override the TOEFL exemption in regard to verbal and written English proficiency.

 Technical Standards